tylau0/C24/README.md

 Program execution:
 With Python 3+, run "python c24.py"

+c24_improved.py updates c24.py to address the following problem:
-TODO: Currently the statistic is collected assuming that the picked numbers have to be used in the order that they are picked.
+In cn24.py, the statistics are collected assuming that the picked numbers have to be used in the order that they are picked.
 This may wrongly flag a particular permutation not be able to generate particular values, thus underestimating the percentage of combinations that can generate particular values.
+The respective statistics are stored in analysis_improved.xlsx.